10 Questions to Ask Before an Eye Exam Image

 Most of the time, your specialist will provide you with details regarding your vision problems along with a prescription containing medicines and other recommended treatments to correct them.

-If you require further information, you could always ask for it or look online.
+If you require further information, you can always ask for it or look online.
 There are a number of informative websites and forums that will help you know more about your problems and might offer some helpful remedies as well.

 9. How can I prevent certain eye diseases from occurring?